 Thanks for Attending!

 Thanks to all for a successful and busy two days of presentations, sharing, and networking!
 We enjoyed connecting with you and hope you enjoyed your conference experience!
-Please consider joining us again at our next conference – tentatively scheduled for the spring of 2019.
+Please consider joining us at our next virtual conference scheduled for February 20-21, 2018.

 - SET-BC District Partners